 - Temporary service suspensions and other safety measures

 - Practical and advice in your local area

-One precaution is to reduce footfall at Searle House, our main hospice site in Exeter.
-Therefore, following government guidance regarding social distancing, our specialist ward at Searle House is now closed to all visitors.
+To reduce footfall and manage social distancing in line with government guidelines, our specialist ward at Searle House is now closed to most visitors.
 Close family and friends of patients on the ward will be able to visit by calling the ward team on 01392 688000 to arrange visits in advance.
 We do not take this difficult decision lightly, but we need to prioritise the health of our patients and our staff.

 If you are visiting patients or one of our sites, you can protect yourself and patients by:

 - Catching coughs and sneezes in a tissue

 - Washing hands thoroughly with soap and water or hand sanitiser on entry and exit and before and after contact with patients.

 - A new and continuous cough

 - A high temperature over 37.8oC